gottacatchenall/ms_sampling_effort/manuscript.md

 negatives in data in this way can serve as an additional validation tool when aiming to detect structural properties of networks using generative null models [@Connor2017UsiNul].

+Nonlinearity of network level properties, mean deg centrality and effects on indirect interations, [@Williams2002TwoDeg]

 ## Effects of false negatives on ability to make predictions